benhook1013/space-game/PLAN.md

 ## 🎮 MVP

 - Touch/joystick movement and shooting
+- Shooting uses a short cooldown to limit fire rate
 - One enemy type with collision and random spawns
 - Asteroids to mine for score; destroying enemies also grants points
 - Single endless level without progression for now